 Is this covered by insurance?

 Not yet.
 But we are happy to provide you with whatever receipts, postural images or other evidence you need to try to get it covered by your provider.
 Payment plans are also available for your sessions.

 I need surgery can you help?

 Surgery and other techniques (injections, braces, manipulation, etc) that target your specific symptom may offer temporary relief, but often don't provide a long-term solution that will correct the underlying cause of pain.
-As a nurse in orthopaedics, Carrie is an advocate of surgery when necessary, but believes that the entire structure must be addressed to create permanent change and to prevent further surgeries or the reoccurrence of pain.
+As a nurse, Carrie is an advocate of surgery when necessary, but believes that the entire structure must be addressed to create permanent change and to prevent further surgeries or the reoccurrence of pain.
 Pre-op Carrie can help you with range of motion, strength, and mobility to get you ready for surgery and post-op (once you are cleared by your surgeon and physical therapist) you can continue to work not only on strengthening the surgical area but on correcting any imbalances within your structure.
 Carrie is happy to collaborate with other health care providers in your care.